How to plan a 30th birthday party

 Surprise 30th birthday party ideas

 When the soiree is a surprise, the host has to be super strategic.
 For example, if you share a computer with the birthday girl or boy, you might want to clear your search history after this so they don’t see surprise 30th bday party ideas on the list.
 Before you start your secret mission, get a sense of whether the guest of honor would enjoy the attention.
 If the answer is no, plan something smaller with him or her in the know.
-If it’s a yes, onward to these next steps!
+If it’s a yes, onward to these surprise 30th birthday ideas!

 Invite ’em right: Make sure the invitation is clearly labeled “SURPRISE”, and include the time everyone (except the birthday boy or girl!) should arrive.

 Swear everyone to secrecy: Make like the Go-Go’s and keep those lips sealed.
 You don’t want the soon-to-be 30-year-old overhearing friends discussing what to wear to a party and wondering who the guest of honor is.

 Pick a partner in crime: While you’re finalizing details and wrangling attendees, you’ll need someone else summoning the guest of honor.
 Clue in a co-conspirator or two who can help develop and execute a plan for getting him or her to the venue.

 Think through the reveal: Now is not the time to be fashionably late.
 Emphasize showing up on time (they’ll know who they are), and prevent people from parking out front or milling about in plain view of the entrance.